kingledion/python-challenge/README.md

 Fork this repository and share with me (@kingledion).
 When we're done with the code challenge I'd like you to commit the code to your fork so I can take a look at it again later to refresh my memory.
 Please, no changes after we are finished with the live challenge.

+This is a stripped down version of some production code of ours.
+Many things are simplified, including logging and error handling, and especially authentication, which is completely removed for this exercise.

 ## Prerequisites

 - Install [`pyenv`](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation) for Python veresion management